kwindrem/SeeLevel-N2K-Victron-VenusOS/README.md

 You may also use commands like scp and ssh to manually copy files and install the bits and pieces on the Venus device.

 Note: Automatic firmware updates to the Venus device should be disabled.
 When an update occurs, several files installed to support SeeLevelRepeater are overwritten and must be reinstalled.
 These are flagged below, but the easiest approach is to run installOnVenus from a command line on the Venus device.

-If you are running Venus OS version 2.33, you must manually copy the files in GuiUpdates2.33 to /opt/victronenergy/gui/qml then restart the gui process (or reboot).

 Configuration: